 In the unit, students work on one individual engineering project and team projects, selected to provide opportunities to develop the unit's learning outcomes.
 Typically one project is offered by Engineers Without Borders.

 After completing the unit, engineering students should understand the relevance of their studies to their future careers.
 They should also have established important skills and expectations for learning and practice in engineering at university and lifelong, especially professional engineering communication skills, inclusive teamwork, self-directed learning, and engineering processes to address open problems, all while adhering to values that earn the confidence of the community.

 - Students are able to (1) explain engineering project contexts, methods and outputs.; (2) demonstrate an understanding of the capabilities needed to work in multidisciplinary and multicultural teams on an engineering project.; (3) describe a range of engineering roles, their value and capabilities important for those roles.; (4) analyse a range of engineering technical reports, presentations, visual representations and online resources.; (5) explain the environmental, social and economic context in which engineering is practiced, and how these contribute to sustainability.; and (6) apply engineering methods such as a systems approach, critical thinking, design and systematic processes to evaluate options and aid decision making..

-- Indicative assessments in this unit are as follows: (1) individual report; (2) project 1 team report and presentation (including peer assessment); and (3) 'project 2 team report and presentation (including peer assessment).
+- Indicative assessments in this unit are as follows: (1) individual report; (2) participation and reflection; and (3) project team report and presentation (including peer assessment).
 Further information is available in the unit outline.